zzzprojects/EntityFramework.Extended/readme.md

+## NO LONGER SUPPORTED SINCE 2015

-> **IMPORTANT:** This library is no longer supported since 2015.
+**IMPORTANT:** This library is no longer supported since 2015.
 We highly recommend you to move to [Entity Framework Plus](http://entityframework-plus.net/?z=ef-extended).

 ### Entity Framework Plus
 Website: http://entityframework-plus.net/